oVirt/ovirt-site/source/develop/release-management/features/network/networking-api-security-groups.html.md

 ---

-# Networking API security group support
+# Networking API security groups support

 ## Summary

-This feature aims to implement OpenStack Networking API [security group](https://developer.openstack.org/api-ref/network/v2/index.html#security-groups-security-groups) support to external networks.
+This feature aims to implement the OpenStack Networking API [security group](https://developer.openstack.org/api-ref/network/v2/index.html#security-groups-security-groups) in the ovirt-provider-ovn.

-By doing so, we allow fine-grained access control to - and from - the oVirt VMs attached to those external networks.
+By doing so, we allow fine-grained access control to - and from - the oVirt VMs attached to external networks.

 The networking API v2 defines security groups as a white list of rules.
 That means, that by default, neither incoming nor outgoing traffic is